-For many people, that monthly mortgage payment can be their biggest recurring bill.
+For many people, a monthly mortgage payment is their biggest recurring bill.
 It may be the main expense that guides the development and management of their monthly budget, because that is an important bill to pay on time.

 Key Points